mmkuang/grayclhn.github.io/102/index.md

 ---------------------

 * I've typically assigned Krugman and Wells's *Macroeconomics* as the main reading for the class.
+There's also a study guide avaiable for the book that is pretty good.
 * Martha Olney's *Macroeconomics as a second language* is a great resource as well.